Skip to main content

 Token Naming Convention

 A strict {tier}/{category}/{property}/{variant} naming schema.
 Semantic tokens use sem/, component tokens use comp/.
 Slashes create natural groupings in Figma's variable panel.
-No abbreviations except established ones (sm, md, lg, xl).

 02